apache/nuttx-apps/system/zmodem/README.txt

        CONFIG_SYSTEM_ZMODEM_SNDBUFSIZE=512
        CONFIG_UART1_TXBUFSIZE=256

-Using NuttX Zmodem with a Linux Host
+Using NuttX ZModem with a Linux Host
 ====================================

     Sending Files from the Target to the Linux Host PC
     --------------------------------------------------
-    The NuttX Zmodem commands have been verified against the rzsz programs running on a Linux PC.
+    The NuttX ZModem commands have been verified against the rzsz programs running on a Linux PC.
 To send a file to the PC, first make sure that the serial port is configured to work with the board (Assuming you are using 9600 baud for the data transfers -- high rates may result in data